Jerling1989/SecurityPricing/README.md

 This is a project created as a development test for Avanan.
 This is a mock-up pricing page for their services.
 It is built with HTML, CSS, jQuery, and Bootstrap.
 Below is a bulleted list of some of the reasons I chose to make certain design choices.

+Here is a youtube video covering the topics in this document: https://www.youtube.com/watch?v=avnEs8UoEsg

 ---

 - Have a large image upon first page load: I decided to do this when I took a look at a lot of the other pricing pages for successful companies on the web.
 Have a large image with some copy over it seems to be a popular and modern style right now.